veronica watkins

 bio

-Veronica Watkins grew up in the Kansas City, Missouri area where she was encouraged artistically from an early age.
-Watkins received a BFA from Northwest Missouri State University in 1996; she then went on to receive an MFA from Southern Illinois University at Carbondale in 2000.
-Watkins now resides in Maryville, Missouri where she is a wife, mother, studio artist and adjunct instructor, teaching foundation art courses at Northwest Missouri State University.
+Veronica Watkins grew up in the Kansas City, Missouri area.
+She received a BFA from Northwest Missouri State University in 1996; she went on to receive an MFA from Southern Illinois University at Carbondale in 2000.
+She resides on a hilltop cattle ranch in Maryville, Missouri, where she takes care of her family, maintains a studio practice, and teaches as the Associate Professor of Ceramics at Northwest Missouri State University.
+She has spent time in residency at The Clay Studio of Missoula and at Belger Crane Yard Studios in Kansas City, and at Red Lodge Clay Center in Montana.
+Her work has been exhibited in regional, national, and international shows.

 artist statement